Assessment for Historical Newspapers: Globe and Mail by Durham - Module 4: Content

 Question Answer Notes Images

 Are videos captioned?
-Not Applicable No videos in database.
+Not Applicable No videos in database. no images

 If captions are closed, and need to be turned on by the user, is that process straightforward and intuitive?
-Not Applicable
+Not Applicable no images

 Are captions typo-free and grammatically correct (unless slang and grammatical errors are intentionally used in the video)?
-Not Applicable
+Not Applicable no images

 Does caption placement avoid blocking any important visual components necessary to understand the video?
-Not Applicable
+Not Applicable no images

 Are the captions in sync with spoken words?
-Not Applicable
+Not Applicable no images

 For videos that contain captions, are transcripts provided?
-Not Applicable
+Not Applicable no images

 For videos that do not contain captions, are transcripts provided?
-Not Applicable
+Not Applicable no images

 Described Video